MEGA65/mega65-expansion-board-integrated-jtag/SIGNED_CORE_FORMAT.md

-# Signed core file trailer
+# MEGA65 Expansion Board Integrated JTAG Signed Core Trailer

+**Status:** v0.1 experimental.
+This signed-file container, trailer layout, signature policy, key configuration, HTTP upload behaviour, and host utility commands are all still subject to change.

-This firmware supports a signed upload/fetch container for `.bit`, `.cor`, and `.m65j` files.
+The MEGA65 Expansion Board Integrated JTAG firmware currently supports a signed upload/fetch container for `.bit`, `.cor`, and `.m65j` files.
 The signature is a fixed 256-byte trailer appended to the bytes sent over HTTP or fetched from a URL.
 The firmware hashes the payload while it is receiving it, buffers the final trailer, verifies the signature, and writes only the payload bytes to the final SD-card file.

 The trailer is not required to be aligned.
 It is simply the final 256 bytes of a transfer.
 Because of this, signed HTTP PUT and firmware-side fetches require a